Education Workshop and Courses

 Lecture 1: Scene Appreciation and Primary Survey

 This session highlights the importance of scene safety and its influence on patient presentation.
-It also introduces the updated approach to the Primary Survey, emphasizing the ABCDE framework recommended in the latest paramedic textbook.
+It also introduces the updated approach to the Primary Survey, emphasising the ABCDE framework recommended in the latest paramedic textbook.

 Lecture 2: History Taking and Secondary Assessment